Rupert Holmes looks at how to choose a suitable autopilot system for cruising yachts

-Before going shopping, make an audit of the elements of your existing pilot system – and what will benefit from replacement.
+Before going shopping, make an audit of the elements of your existing autopilot system – and what will benefit from replacement.

-In many cases a pilot system can be updated significantly without replacing the drive unit, control keypads or display units, which can make upgrading more affordable.
+In many cases an autopilot system can be updated significantly without replacing the drive unit, control keypads or display units, which can make upgrading more affordable.

 In most cases drive units are specified for a maximum laden displacement.

 For many yachts this can easily be in excess of 20% above the boat builder’s quoted figure for light displacement.